lukehsiao/openring-rs/README.md

 This is a rust-port of Drew DeVault's [openring](https://git.sr.ht/~sircmpwn/openring), with the primary differences being:
-- the template is provided as a argument, not read from stdin
+- the template is provided as an argument, not read from stdin
 - we show a little progress bar
 - we fetch all feeds concurrently
 - we allow filtering feeds with `--before`